 These Low Carb Orange Cardamom Pancakes are the perfect way to start your day.
-Drizzle them with Keto maple syrup or smother them in almond butter, keto honey and you have a delicious breakfast.
+Drizzle them with Keto maple syrup or smother them in almond butter, and keto honey and you have a delicious breakfast.

 Every once in a while, life throws us the most unexpected and marvelous things, maybe even life-changing.
 Okay, okay perhaps not life-changing but certainly unexpected and most definitely marvelous.
 I speak of none other than orange blossom water.

 I first read about orange blossom water in Mimi Thorisson’s books A Kitchen In France and French Country Cooking.
 At first glance it hardly impressed me but over time I kept going back to those pages, intrigued by the role of this mysterious water in sweet dishes.
 What could be so impressive about it?
 Of course I imagined it would simply be orange flavor which is fine but I certainly wouldn’t attach the adjective unexpected to it.

 So this orange blossom water sat in my Amazon cart for some time until I decided that I had nothing to lose and would just order it and see if I’d ever use it.
 Well, the moment it arrived and I unscrewed the cap, put a bit on my finger and dabbed it behind my ears and wrists and just sat with the scent for a while.

 It was unlike anything I had smelled before - sweet, warm, deeply intense.
 I knew that I would this smell and flavor in my life often.
 And so it occurred to me - I would add it to paleo pancakes, which I eat every day.
 And to go along with the orange blossom water, another ingredient that’s deserving of praise and that’s cardamom.